e-cal/nvim/README.md

 <h1>EVim</h1>

-A VSCode-like editing experience in neovim.
-Sane default setup for a pleasant drop-in editing experience, and logical configuration to support easy customization.
+A modern code-ready editing experience in neovim.
+Sane default setup so you can jump in and get productive right away.
+Simple config structure so you can get it working the way _you_ want with minimal hassle.

 Primarily uses lua-based plugins and configuration, with few exceptions, along with native LSP for a blazingly fast editing experience.

-**Requires neovim 0.5.0 or greater.**

 <details>
 <summary>Screenshots</summary>

-> Outdated
+> Bit outdated but close enough

 ![dashboard](https://user-images.githubusercontent.com/47398876/116168679-ff34f080-a6d0-11eb-918f-3d6db514d63b.png)